apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 **What metrics do you use to monitor Airflow?**

-There was a lot of different responses.
-Some uses Prometheus and other services, others do not use any monitoring.
+There were a lot of different responses.
+Some use Prometheus and other services, others do not use any monitoring.
 One of the interesting responses linked to this
 solution: https://github.com/mastak/airflow_operators_metrics